Nevelskoy/frontend-project-lvl1/README.md

 ### Description:
 This package includes 5 mini-games in console.
-* Answer "yes" if the number is even, otherwise answer "no".
+* The parity of a number.
-* What is the result of the expression?
+* The result of the expression.
-* Find the greatest common divisor of given numbers.
+* The greatest common divisor.
-* What number is missing in the progression?
+* The missing number in arithmetic progression.
-* Answer "yes" if given number is prime.
-Otherwise answer "no".
+* The prime number.

 ### Installation:
 1. git clone https://github.com/Nevelskoy/frontend-project-lvl1.git